 The first thing I do to get the aileron servo hatch properly aligned is to install the aileron control horn and then attach the linkage.
 I then use the linkage as a guide for the placement of the servo arm slot I cut into the hatch.
-The linkage should be straight and 90 degrees to the aileron hingeline.
+The linkage should be straight and 90 degrees to the aileron hinge line.

-Once I have the slot location figured out, I draw a rough sktech on the inside of the hatch cover centered on the servo spline.
+Once I have the slot location figured out, I draw a rough sketch on the inside of the hatch cover centered on the servo spline.
 Here I am using ProTek RC T330 digital, metal spline servos from A-Main Hobbies.

 To support the hatch cover, I use lite-ply to line the servo compartment opening.
 Here you see some balsa strip material glued to the lite-ply cross piece to form the opening.
 It is about 3/8 inch wide to give plenty of support to the fabric covering.
-Once this is all done, I place the hatch cover (also made of Lite-ply) and I trace the clearance around the opening.
+Once this is all done, I place the hatch cover (also made of Lite-ply), in position and I trace the clearance around the opening.
 This is to determine the placement of the servo and its supports.

 Here the hatch and servo have been installed and screwed into place.
 You will need to determine the length of the slot by using your transmitter to move the servo arm back and forth.
-You can see I had to make a little clearence in the lite-ply support cross piece to clear the servo arm.
+You can see I had to make a little clearance in the lite-ply support cross piece to clear the servo arm.

 To complete the control linkage, I use a scrap of wood and a couple cloth pins to center the aileron.